 Amend Clause 7.11 of Section 4 of Schedule 2B as follows:

-7.11 The Customer grants, or shall procure the grant (to the extent the Customer is able to do so), to the Company free and unrestricted access to and use of any information or data concerning electricity taken through any Connection Point available under this Agreement, the Unmetered Supplies Procedures or the BSC for use in the Company’s business whether that information or data is held by the Customer or another person on its behalf.
+7.11 The Customer grants, or shall procure the grant (to the extent the Customer is able to do so), to the Company (and, where the Customer has made an Election, to the Host DNO and any other distribution licensee to whose system items within the same inventory are connected) free and unrestricted access to and use of any information or data concerning electricity taken through any Connection Point available under this Agreement, the Unmetered Supplies Procedures or the BSC for use in the Company’s (and, where applicable, the Host DNO's and other distribution licensee's) business whether that information or data is held by the Customer or another person on its behalf.
 Where the Meter Administrator is not the Company, the Customer shall procure that the Meter Administrator shall comply with the provisions of this Clause 7.11 as if it were the Customer.

 Amend Clause 7.13 of Section 4 of Schedule 2B as follows:

-7.13 If at any time any Item shall be re-rated such that the characteristics of its consumption of electricity are different than they were before such re-rating, the Company may either (as applicable):
+7.13 If at any time any Item shall be re-rated such that the characteristics of its consumption of electricity are different than they were before such re-rating, the Company (or, where the Customer has made an Election, the Host DNO) may either (as applicable):

 7.13.1 adjust the Estimated Annual Consumption by the amount necessary to reflect such re-rating; or